Statement Linked to al-Qaida Confirms Bin Laden Death; Seized Data Indicate Plot to Attack Trains

 A statement posted on militant websites and attributed to al-Qaida appears to confirm the killing of Osama bin Laden and warned of retaliation, saying Americans’ “happiness will turn to sadness.”

-The AP reports that the Internet statement the Associated Press reports.
+One idea outlined in handwritten notes was to tamper with a rail track so that a train would fall off the track at a valley or a bridge, the Associated Press reports.
 Counter-terrorism officials said they believe the plot was only in the initial planning stages.

 The Wall Street Journal reports that bin Laden and his deputy, Ayman al-Zawahiri, who helped bin Laden found al-Qaida and led its operation in Afghanistan and Pakistan, “parted ways” six years ago.